Everything you need to know...

 - Have the opportunity to study abroad — with Erasmus funding available for European placements.

-Graphic design has to adapt to social, technological, economic and political change, so this course has been designed to be responsive to the latest trends.
-Studio-based projects are at the centre of your studies, with ongoing tutorials, formative feedback sessions and project reviews across the year.
+Graphic design responds to social, technological, economic and political challenges — this course equips you to create solutions, tell stories and communicate change.
+Projects and workshops are at the centre of your studies, with ongoing tutorials, formative feedback sessions and project reviews across the year.

 Watch student Annie Neilson talk about what it’s like to study on this course.